-It is highly recommended that meteorological measurements are traceable, for example, through travelling standards, working standards and secondary standards, to national standards, and that the accumulated uncertainties are known (except for those that arise in the field, which have to be determined by field testing).
+In meteorology, itIt is common practice for pressurehighly recommended that meteorological measurements to be be traceable, for example, through travelling standards, working standards and secondary standards, to national standards, and that the accumulated uncertainties therefore are known (except for those that arise in the field, which have to be determined by field testing).
+Temperature measurements lend themselves to the same practice.